Global Atmosphere Watch (GAW)

 Scientific Advisory Groups (SAGs) define data quality objectives (DQOs) and develop Standard Operating Procedures (SOPs) which incorporate the guidelines and recommendations that govern all issues in the area of quality assurance.
 These recommendations are published in GAW Reports.

 The Federal Environment Agency (UBA) has managed one of the five QA/SAC (Quality Assurance / Science Activity Centres) worldwide since 2000.
-Other QA/SAC have been established in the United States of America, Japan, Switzerland and China.
+Other QA/SAC have been established in the United States of America, Japan and China.
 In addition to the central laboratories, these centres are crucial to the quality assurance activities of GAW.

 The UBA is responsible for implementation of the quality assurance measures relevant to atmospheric measurements in three topic areas: